Miss Americana & the Heartbreak Prince: Reception and commentary

 In Lover album reviews, critics praised the lyrics of "Miss Americana & the Heartbreak Prince".
 Some were impressed by Swift's effort in creating a political song, with Alexis Petridis from The Guardian lauding the track as being superior to other pop stars' "woke" attempts.
 Time's Dana Schwartz remarked that the song contains some of Swift's most poetic lyricism and the Los Angeles Times critic Mikael Wood selected it as one of the album tracks that demonstrated her emotional maturity.
+Ben Rayner of the Toronto Star lauded the song as a "lyrical tour de force" that has a "wickedly sharp" play on the American high-school imagery.
 On a less positive side, Anna Gaca of Pitchfork complained that the production, which she compared to the music of Lana Del Rey, was unoriginal.
 A few critics were unimpressed with Swift's political motivation.

 "Miss Americana and the Heartbreak Prince" received extensive commentary on its own.
 Will Gottsegen from Spin considered "Miss Americana & the Heartbreak Prince" to be a song that encapsulates both the cheerful, bright tones of Swift's releases in her early career, and the dark tones on Lover's preceding studio album Reputation (2017).
 Gottsegen wrote that the song exemplifies the "ecstatic and free" attitude of Lover overall, but is still affected by the media drama surrounding Swift's personal life around the Reputation era, praising it as the album's highlight for being a "conceptual evolution, and a love story for increasingly precarious times."
 In an op-ed for Teen Vogue, Claire Dodson wrote that "Miss Americana & the Heartbreak Prince" successfully captures the disappointment at American politics, and likened the song's theme to the content of Euphoria, a contemporaneous drama series dealing with issues in contemporary America such as body insecurity, transphobia, and drug addiction.
 Writing for Variety, Chris William felt that "Miss Americana & the Heartbreak Prince" would be a great "protest song" because, in his opinion, the song effectively conveys Swift's deep sorrow and disappointment towards American politics, which is rare among other protest songs where "anger feels like a lifetime condition, not something that's been arrived at as the culmination of a long character arc."
 William added that "songs about the United States as a creeping dystopia tend not to be very interesting, or listenable; a song about the U.S. of 2019 as a homecoming-game horror movie is something else".